Bioluminescence in Cornwall

 When these microscopic organisms experience a slight bump or movement, they trigger a chemical reaction that results in a mesmerizing blue-green luminescence.
 It’s like they have a secret superpower: the ability to transform dark waters into a twinkling, ethereal landscape with just a quick chemical response.

-The science behind this is pretty remarkable.
-Specific proteins and chemicals within these organisms interact, causing electrons to shift and release energy in the form of light.
+The science behind it is truly fascinating.
+Certain proteins and chemicals inside these organisms interact, triggering electrons to move and release energy as light.
 The result?
-An underwater light display that looks more like something from a sci-fi movie than a natural biological process.
+An underwater spectacle that feels more like a scene from a sci-fi film than a natural biological phenomenon.

 Best Places to See Bioluminescence in Cornwall